Chapter 3 of God Is...

 According to the Theological Dictionary of the New Testament, on no other point were the Jews more united than on the confession “God is one” (vol. 3, page 98).
 Reciting the Shema’ remains part of Jewish worship today.
 Rabbi Akiba, who was killed in Palestine during the second century A.D., is said to have been brought to his execution at the time of the reading of the Shema’ and to have repeated Deuteronomy 6:4 throughout his tortures, breathing his last on the word one.

 What Jesus said about monotheism

-When a scribe asked Jesus which command was greatest, Jesus replied by quoting the Shema': "Hear, O Israel, the Lord our God, the Lord is one.
-Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength" (Mark 12:29-30).
-With this the scribe agreed wholeheartedly: "Well said, teacher....
-You are right in saying that God is one and there is no other but him" (verse 32).
+When a scribe asked Jesus which command was greatest, Jesus replied by quoting the Shema’: “Hear, O Israel, the Lord our God, the Lord is one.
+Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:29-30).
+The scribe agreed: “Well said, teacher....
+You are right in saying that God is one and there is no other but him” (verse 32).

 Jesus reaffirmed monotheism.
 As the writers of the Theological Dictionary of the New Testament point out: “Early Christian monotheism is confirmed rather than shattered by the Christology of the [New Testament]....
 According to the Gospels Jesus himself sharpens the monotheistic confession” (vol. 3, page 102).

 Mark 10:17-18 records one of Jesus’ clearest affirmations of monotheism.
 When a man addressed him as “Good Teacher,” Jesus answered: “Why do you call Me good?
 No one is good but One, that is, God” (New King James Version).